IgorSteps/nucleo/README.md

-# 2D Game Engine
+# 2D Game Engine + a Flappy bird type of game

 Built with TS and WebGL2.

-# Dependencies
-This engine relies on these to run a Prod build:
- * gl-matrix
- * lodash

-There are some dev dependecies, see [package.json](https://github.com/IgorSteps/nucleo/blob/master/package.json) for them.
+Learning exercise on how to make a game engine with a graphics API like WebGL

-To install, run
+To install dependecies
 ```
 npm i
 ```

-# Running locally
-Compile
+Build
 ```
 npm run build
 ```